The Classic Craftsman Home: What You Need to Know

 The Craftsman aesthetic was overwhelmingly in bungalows.
 So much so that the terms “bungalow,” “Craftsman,” and “Arts and Crafts” are often interchangeable.
 Though popular with the “common man,” the Craftsman style nevertheless found its greatest expression through the grand homes and mansions of architects like Charles and Henry Greene.
 The Greene brothers, based in Pasadena, California, became renowned for their truly innovative designs that drew deeply from Japanese aesthetics while creating something entirely new.

-So, what are the defining features of Craftsman style homes, and why are they important to preserve?
+The history of Craftsman homes is rich with details, showcasing their unique architecture and influence.
+So, what are the defining features of classic Craftsman homes, and why are they important to preserve?
 Let’s explore some key elements that homeowners should consider when remodeling their Craftsman home.

 Low-Pitched Roofs